VALENTINES DAY A VERY BIG DEAL

 Music was so good you would dance with anyone available

 fellows got silly dancing with each other, when one sat down and the other sat in his lap bumping our table, drinks hit the floor, glasses broke I got a bit wet, but” no problema’.
 The gentlemen kindly bought us new drinks, all part of the fun.
 I think I have finally discovered my drink, Sangria which is basically a red wine punch.
-It comes in a tall glass, is very refreshing, very pretty and not too potent.
+It comes in a tall glass, is ver2015-01-24 22.13.53y refreshing, very pretty and not too potent.
 I’ve never been a “sipper”, the Senor reminds me “your not drinking coffee” so I like a tall drink or it disappears too quickly.
 While I like white wine, it’s quite expensive and you only get served half a glass.
 That has always frustrated me.
 So Sangria it is.

 A quick trip to El Mercado on my return trip from the pool has now convinced The Senor on the wisdom of Mercado shopping.
 The bulk of our supplies we get at the comercial, but he always wants to get eggs and some produce while we are there.
 The produce is never as good and the eggs are more expensive.
 This morning I got a flat of 15 eggs for almost 1/2 of what he paid at commercial for a dozen.
 I think I have him convinced.